PlethoraChutney/exawatcher/README.md

  - Failed (RELION wrote "RELION_JOB_EXIT_FAILURE" to job directory)
  - Finished (job completed successfully)

+If you prefer slices through the middle of the map, you can set this preference in your database with

+`exa_watcher.py --set-map-process slice`

 To process only a specific project, use `--process-project {project name}`.
 You can force all jobs to send DMs regardless of state with `--force-process` but it's probably better to manually